 Hayward and Campbell first danced together when she was a last-minute substitute as Clara in December 2013.

 It was seeing The Nutcracker that set Hayward off on her ballet journey, though she saw it on video.
 Her grandparents, wanting to keep her occupied, bought her a copy “on a whim”.

 I still feel emotional every time I dance Clara and the Sugar Plum as they are definitely a realisation of my dream.
 Two of my favourite and most emotional moments are Clara and Hans Peter's pas de deux in Act One and the Grand Pas de Deux of the Sugar Plum Prince and the Sugar Plum Fairy in Act Two.
 They are probably the two parts I danced the most from the whole ballet when I was little, dancing them at home by myself, and the music always gives me goosebumps no matter how many times I hear it.

-Last season, soon after the end of the The Nutcracker run came The Sleeping Beauty and during that period Hayward and Campbell performed together as Clara and the Nutcracker/Hans-Peter (in Peter Wright’s version of the ballet, Drosselmeyer’s nephew, Hans-Peter, has been transformed into a Nutcracker Doll), the Sugar Plum Fairy and the Prince, Bluebird and Princess Florine, and they debuted together as Aurora and Prince Florimund.
+Last season, soon after the end of The Nutcracker run came The Sleeping Beauty.
+During that period Hayward and Campbell performed together as Clara and the Nutcracker/Hans-Peter (in Peter Wright's version of the ballet, Drosselmeyer's nephew, Hans-Peter, has been transformed into a Nutcracker Doll), the Sugar Plum Fairy and the Prince, Bluebird and Princess Florine, and they debuted together as Aurora and Prince Florimund.